sradevski/aida/docs/getting-started/installation.md

 Let's go and install the command line interface for Aida.

-> Note: You will need NodeJS 8+ and NPM, so go install those if you haven't already.
+> Note: You will need NodeJS 8+ and NPM, so go and install those if you haven't already.

 ```
 npm install -g @aida/cli